Dr Jo Wilson dies after three-year battle with dementia

 "There's a huge disparity between being ill - that is treatable by the NHS - and the illness of dementia.
 Nothing is free, we have to pay for everything."

-Mr Wilson said it had taken two years to initially get a care package put in place for his wife, but only after she suffered a fall and in hospital was one was finally agreed.
+Mr Wilson said it had taken two years to initially get a care package put in place for his wife, but only after she suffered a fall and ended up in hospital was one was finally agreed.

 He found home visits from carers frustrating due to frequent changes of staff, unreliable timekeeping and a lack of understanding of dementia.